ToshioCP/Gtk4-tutorial/gfm/sec20.md

 ![dialog-warning icon is like ...](/src/images/dialog_warning.png)

-These are made by my hand.
+These were created manually.
 The real image on the alert dialog is nicer.

 It is possible to define the alert widget as a child of GtkDialog.
 But GtkDialog is deprecated since GTK version 4.10.
 And users should use GtkWindow instead of GtkDialog.

-## The header file
+## The Header File

 The header file is similar to the one of TfeTextView.